 27 October, 2020

-There are many articles that attempt to find the best content management system for the web.
-But in today’s world of web development, there are so many specific use cases for a CMS that it is virtually impossible to create one that could satisfy everyone.
-Ranging from huge text content-based web portals with multiple content types, through simple blog and magazines websites to independent modules of larger apps or even static websites – there are so many different applications for a good CMS.
-In this article, we’re going to take a look at the most interesting alternatives for all of them in 2020.
+There are many articles that attempt to find the best content management systems for the web.
+But in today’s world of web development, there are so many specific use cases for CMS platforms that it is virtually impossible to create content management software that could satisfy everyone.
+Ranging from huge text-heavy website content with multiple content types, through simple blog and magazines platform to independent modules of larger apps or even static websites – there are so many different uses for good CMS applications.
+In this article, we’re going to take a look at the most interesting content management system examples in 2020.

-We have created this article back in 2019 to talk about the most interesting CMSes for various business objectives.
+We have created this article back in 2019 to talk about the most interesting content management system for various business objectives, rather than find the best CMS platform.
 But a lot of interesting things have happened ever since so we decided to refresh it a little.
 In this new and improved version of the article, you’re going to find out:

 - when it is a good idea to choose a static site content management system,